 You must have a bankroll used strictly for your betting.
 Do not use money that could be used to pay bills, rent, etc. for betting.

 Make your wager amounts proportionate to your current bankroll on every play.

 You'll never see 5 star specials, locks of the month, plays of the year or any other garbage like that on this site.

-I recently changed my betting philosophy to bet to risk, not to win.
-Simply put, my unit size is now based on a flat 1 unit or a $100 bet regardless of the juice on money line favorites or spreads and totals with minus priced odds unless otherwise specified.
+My betting philosophy is bet to risk, not to win.
+Simply put, my unit size is based on a flat 1 unit or a $100 bet regardless of the juice on money line favorites or spreads and totals with minus priced odds unless otherwise specified.
 Dogs at a plus price will be 1 unit or a $100 bet.
 I will make it clear if I'm recommending more units.
-I did this because I was losing way too much juice when betting to win.
-Of course I realize the win amounts will be less but I should be better off in the long run and it allows me to play higher priced money lines at much less bankroll risk.
+I do this because I'll lose less juice than betting to win and it allows me to play higher priced money lines at much less bankroll risk.
 Feel free to follow your own judgment in regards to how you wish to handle your bet amounts.

 One more very important note is to never bet NFL double digit favorites because the league is far too competitive.
 You can get away with laying high spreads in just about any other sport (CFB in particular) but I guarantee you'll save yourself many losses abiding by this rule.

 Copyright © 2018 SystemPlays - All Rights Reserved.